 The Ph.D. program is accredited by the American Psychological Association.
 For further information on accreditation, contact APA's Office of Program Consultation and Accreditation, 750 First Street NE, Washington, DC 20002-4242; 202-336-5979; firstname.lastname@example.org.

 Although the program cannot guarantee funding to students admitted to the Ph.D. program, it is usual for these students to be supported by a combination of graduate assistantships and fellowships while they are completing course work in the program.
-The predoctoral internship is a paid appointment as well.
+The predoctoral internship is a paid appointment, with benefits, as well.

 Department assistantships are assigned through a competitive application process each spring.
 Admitted students are included in the process the spring before they start in the program.
 Most students also apply for teaching or project assistantships outside the department, and most obtain at least some of their support in other departments or units on campus during their time in the program.
 Currently, all graduate assistantships and fellowships include tuition remission and health benefits.

-Qualified applicants may be nominated by the department for the Advanced Opportunity Fellowship and/or the University Fellowship.
+Qualified applicants may be nominated by the department for the Ed–GRS Education Graduate Research Scholars Fellowship and/or the University Fellowship.
 Qualifications for these awards are described in the departmental applications materials.
 Applicants are also encouraged to seek other private or federal funding sources.
 Applicants may obtain additional funding information from the local/college library and the Office of Student Financial Aid (which also has information on loans and work study).

 Admission to the Counseling Psychology Ph.D. program is highly competitive.
-Approximately 150 doctoral applications from throughout the country and the world are received each year.
-The department typically enrolls 5-8 doctoral applicants per year.
+Approximately 130 doctoral applications are received each year.
+The department typically enrolls seven to eight doctoral applicants per year.
 Students are admitted once per year for either summer or fall matriculation.
 The Ph.D. application deadline is December 1.

 In addition to acquired academic competencies and counseling skills, the counseling profession requires a high level of ethical behavior, self-awareness, and personal maturity.
 All are considered in assessing a student's fitness for a career as a professional counselor or counseling psychologist.